The Explosives Used in Mining

 Explosives are chemicals, and as such, they bring reactions.
 Two different kinds of reactions (deflagration and detonation) allow distinguishing between the high and low explosives.

-The so-called "low-order explosives" or "low explosives," such as Black Powder, tend to generate a large amount of gasses and burn at subsonic speeds.
+The so-called "low-order explosives" or "low explosives," such as Black Powder, tend to generate a large number of gasses and burn at subsonic speeds.
 This reaction is called deflagration.
 Low explosives do not generate shock waves.

 Propellant for gun bullet or rockets, fireworks, and special effects are the most common applications for low explosives.
 But even though high explosives are safer, low explosives are still in use today in some countries for mining applications, basically for cost reasons.
-In the US, Black Powder use for civil use is outlawed since 1966.
+In the US, Black Powder for civil use is outlawed since 1966.